top of page

 Photo by Erin Scott of Believe in Dog Podcast

 When it comes to pet loss, pet parents often have to make hard decisions on behalf of their pets.
-It’s a heavy weight to carry, and it can get messy — really messy.
+It’s a heavy weight to carry, and it can get messy — really messy — with a lot of editing as if what happened is some sort of a draft we can rewrite.

-Don’t get me wrong, it is okay (and healthy) to feel anger, guilt, regret, shame…fill in your blank.
-You loved so much, so of course you feel so much, and all emotions are valid and should be experienced.
-Something went wrong — either subjectively or objectively — so it is appropriate to feel big emotions toward the situation.
-With that said, be careful not to get stuck there.
-At some point, you must make peace with the circumstances of your pet’s death so you can be whole again and begin to move forward.
-No matter how much you beat yourself up, it won’t change what happened.
+Don’t get me wrong, it is okay (and healthy) to feel anger, guilt, regret, sad, simply gutted…fill in your blank.
+You loved so much; of course, you feel so much, and all emotions are valid and should be experienced.
+Something went wrong — either subjectively or objectively — so it is understandable to have big feelings toward the situation.
+But, be careful not to become overly attached to one emotion and let it dominate your experience.
+Especially when that one emotion is guilt.

 Your present self will look back and audit every decision you made, but remember: